Mogers Drewett LLP

 In some types of work we may be willing to agree a fee structure which depends on the outcome.
 We are not generally able to do this for litigation.

-Our basis of fees for a matter – whether fixed, capped or on a time or any other basis – will exclude any additional work not identified in the scope of work when the fee arrangement was agreed.
+Our basic fees for a matter – whether fixed, capped or on a time or any other basis – will exclude any additional work not identified in the scope of work when the fee arrangement was agreed.

 Limited Companies – When accepting instructions to act on behalf of a limited company, we may require a Director and/or controlling shareholder to sign a form of personal guarantee in respect of the charges and expenses of this firm.
 If such a request is refused we will be entitled to stop acting and to require immediate payment of our charges on an hourly basis and expenses as set out earlier.